CEZ finds alternative as insurers pull cover from coal plants

-Insurers Generali Ceska Pojistovna (GASI.MI) and Ceska Kooperativa of the VIG group (VIGR.VI) have reached an agreement with CEZ to end cover of the plants, the companies said.
+Insurers Generali Ceska Pojistovna and Ceska Kooperativa of the VIG group have reached an agreement with CEZ to end cover of the plants, the companies said.

 “We are reducing our activities in insuring coal power plants,” Generali said in a statement, adding it was aiming to rapidly de-carbonise its portfolio.